Charity Legacy Disputes

 A Family member can also contest your Will if they believe you were under undue influence when making your Will.
 This could cause your entire Will to become invalid if they’re successful.
 However, you can still make a charitable donation, but it’s important to make sure that you’re providing enough financially for your family too.

 Can I Leave All My Money to Charity?

 Yes, as long as you have no financial dependents to reasonably provide for, you can leave all your money to charity if you wish to do so.
 We would advise that you get a Solicitor drafted Will to ensure that everything goes to your chosen charities without any issues.

 Dealing with a Will Dispute

 We understand that a Will dispute is a sensitive and complicated issue.
-Our Contentious Probate Solicitors are experts in dealing with Will disputes and contenting Wills.
+Our Contentious Probate Lawyers are experts in dealing with Will disputes and contenting Wills.
 We will always aim to reach the best possible outcome for you and your family.

 If you’re the one making the Will and you’re worried about your family contesting it, we can go through your Will with you to prevent a dispute taking place later down the line.

 We can also help if you’re a family member of the deceased and you want to contest their Will.
 If the deceased has not provided for you financially when they should have done, we can help you get the inheritance you’re entitled to.